0xM1cx/Obsidian-Notes/Cybersecurity/Linux4BlueTeam.md

 ### ls
 This command lists directories and files.
 With this command, directories and files under a specified directory can be viewed.
+		**Viewing hidden files and directories with the ls command**.
+The ls command does not show hidden files when used without parameters.
+In order to see hidden files, you must supply the `-a` parameter.
+When using this command the hidden files are indicated with the `.` at as a prefix to the file or folder name.
+		**Getting detailed information about directories and files with the ls command**.
+When the ls command is used with the `-l` parameter, it provides detailed information about the files/directories it lists.
+The information given in by this command includes: permissions of the file/directory, owner of the file/directory the name of the user,  the owner of the file/directory the name of the group, the size of the file/directory(in bytes), the date the file/directory was last modified, and the name of the file/directory.

+### touch
+The **touch** command is used to create an new empty file.
+An example would be `touch new.py`

+### mkdir
+This command is used to create a new directory, as it stands for "make directory".
+An example of the usage of this command: `mkdir new_Dir`.
+It is possible to make nested directories by supplying the `-p` parameter.
+Example `mkdir -p directory1/directory2`.